Ford’s luxury Landau coupe, and Australian version of the Thunderbird, had so much stacked against it when it was released in 1973.

 Another burden the Landau had to bear was that the market for a luxury “personal” car in Australia was, at best — a just a small niche.

 Plus, the popularity of big two-door coupes had well and truly peaked at the time of its release.

 So it is no surprise that only 1385 were sold during its three-year production run.

 Landau was developed alongside of the long wheelbase LTD, at the insistence of Ford’s then Managing Director, Bill Bourke.

 Using the Falcon hardtop as a base, Ford applied luxury fittings to every nook and cranny of the car.

 Leather covered the seats, doors and centre console.
 Remaining painted interior surfaces were carpeted.

 The rear pillar was redesigned for a more close-coupled “Thunderbird” look.

-At one point in its development the front seats gained aircraft style tray tables, as if to suggest that those folks who managed to squash themselves into the rear seats would sip cocktails, or even do some paperwork while they were so ensconced.
+At one point in its development, the back of the front seats gained aircraft-style tray tables, as if to suggest to those folks who managed to cram themselves into the rear seats could sip cocktails — or even do some paperwork while they were so ensconced.

 Remember, this was in those carefree days before hand-held devices were invented.